 {\em Introduction}---Active fiber monitoring methods, e.g., optical time-domain reflectometry (OTDR)~\cite{Shim2012} have been investigated at length, for detecting and preventing wiretapping intrusion or to nullify the significance of information tapped in optical communication channels~\cite{Iqbal2011}.
 Physical-layer security~\cite{Fok2011} and attack detection~\cite{Medard2002} methods have been studied extensively for all-optical networks.
 In recent years, drawing upon the security proofs of weak-coherent-state based quantum key distribution (QKD), tap detection schemes have been devised that rely on insertion of pilot tones into classical communications signaling~\cite{Gong2020}.
 Concurrently, it has been long known that squeezed light can be more sensitive than classical laser light (coherent-state) as a probe for estimating an unknown loss in optical propagation~\cite{Monras2007-jg, Gong2023}, for distinguishing between two prior-known values of loss, e.g., for optical reading from a disk~\cite{Pirandola2011-xo}, and for communicating classical information over a lossy optical channel~\cite{Shapiro1979}.

-Here we propose a readily-realizable scheme for bolstering a coherent-detection optical communication system to detect a sudden increase in channel loss.
-The simplest instance of our protocol augments bright laser-light phase-modulated pulses of a communications codeword by tiny amounts of squeezing.
-An advanced version of our protocol sprinkles weak multi-mode continuous-variable entanglement, generated by splitting a squeezed vacuum pulse in a temporal multi-mode splitter~\cite{Cui2023}, across a block of bright modulated laser pulses.
+In this Letter, we propose a readily-realizable scheme for bolstering an existing coherent-detection optical communications system to detect a sudden increase in channel loss.
+The simplest instance of our protocol augments bright laser-light phase-modulated pulses of a codeword by tiny amounts of squeezing.
+An advanced version of our protocol sprinkles weak multi-mode continuous-variable entanglement, generated by splitting a squeezed vacuum pulse in a temporal multi-mode splitter~\cite{Cui2023}, across a block of bright modulated laser-light pulses.
 Using the theory of {\em quickest change detection} (QCD), we show that a vanishingly small quantum energy, added to the bright classical pulses, using our entanglement-based method, leads to a sharp decrease in the latency with which the receiver can identify a sudden increase in the channel loss for a given time-to-false-alarm.
 The maximum drop in latency afforded by our quantum-augmentation scheme is by a factor that is the inverse of the pre-change loss.